manimino/ducks/README.rst

 Dex supports ==, !=, in, not in, <, <=, >, >=.

-The indexes can be dict keys, object attributes, and custom functions.
+The indexes can be dict keys, object attributes, or custom functions.

 Is Dex fast?
 ============